TAPU, TAPU, HE TAPU TE ARIKI

-The Aotearoa Chapel is a jewel within the Cathedral and symbolises the partnership between Māori and Pākehā, especially those who live in East Coast, Hawke’s Bay and the Bay of Plenty.
+The Aotearoa Chapel is a special spiritual and cultural place within the Cathedral.
+The chapel symbolises the partnership between Māori and Pākehā, especially those who live in East Coast, Hawke’s Bay and the Bay of Plenty.

-The Chapel is at the East end of the main space of the Cathedral and is regularly used for smaller services, such as morning prayer and evensong.
-It sits in an area that was left empty after the high altar was brought forward from the east wall to its central place in 1974.
+The Chapel is at the east end of the main space of the Cathedral and is regularly used for smaller services, such as morning prayer and evensong.

-The Chapel was dedicated on 30 April 1977 and was specially designed as a memorial to Sir Āpirana Ngata and Bishop Frederick Bennett who had both been involved with Waiapu diocese throughout the first half of the 20th Century.
+The Chapel was dedicated on 30 April 1977 and was specially designed as a memorial to Sir Āpirana Ngata and Bishop Frederick Bennett who had both been involved with the Waiapu Diocese throughout the first half of the 20th Century.

 Stairways to Heaven